-Eckhart stated on occasion that when he was in the Godhead he was greater than God, and he also said without reservation that since all is one in the Godhead, there was essentially no difference between him and Jesus Christ.
-What he appears to be saying is that he himself was a perfected being, a buddha, who chose to be born into this world in order to teach us.
+Eckhart stated on occasion that when he was in the Godhead he was greater than God, because in God there was work.
+He also said without reservation that since all is one in the Godhead, there was essentially no difference between him and Jesus.

 He becomes a monk in all the different creeds of the world

-so that thereby he may free others from delusion
+so that thereby he may free others from ignorance

 and save them from falling into erroneous beliefs. – Vimalakirti Sutra